-Let me share my reflections on Spanish culture and local habits.
-These are my 10 Spanish habits one might eventually pick up in Spain, or at least I did.
-Relatable, dear Spanish expats?
+Let me share my reflections on Spanish culture and how it has changed me.
+These are the 10 Spanish habits one might eventually pick up in Spain – or at least I partially did.

 10 Spanish Habits You Might Eventually Pick Up in Spain